 - Export and import trade restrictions imposed

 Invasive species affect the economy in several ways, such as agriculture, forestry, and fishing.
-According to Environment and Climate Change Canada, the estimated annual cumulative lost revenue caused by just 16 invasive species is between $13 and $35 billion dollars.
+According to Environment and Climate Change Canada, the estimated annual cumulative lost revenue caused by just 16 invasive species is between $13 and $35 billion.

 Economic impacts can: